rschristopher/ischristtrue.com/src/modern-views/free-will.md

  we were made in His image and likeness.
 Our free will exists in that we participate in His will.
-And His will is done as He is the transcendent source of all creation.
+And His will is done.
+He is the transcendent source of all creation.
 Even God hardening (strengthening)
  Pharoah's heart,
  this is what allowed Pharoah